JohnCoene/javascript-for-r/_book/1-02-basics.md

 The developer tools pane consists of several tabs but we will mainly use:

-1. Elements: Presents the DOM Tree, the HTML document structure, great for inspecting the structure of the outputs generated from R.
+1. Elements: presents the DOM Tree, the HTML document structure, great for inspecting the structure of the outputs generated from R.
-2. Console: The JavaScript console where messages, errors, and other such things are logged.
+2. Console: the JavaScript console where messages, errors, and other such things are logged.
 Essential for debugging.

 ### Variable Declaration and Scope {#basics-var-scope}